In this post, you’ll find dysarthria exercises, strategies, and treatment ideas for your adult speech therapy patients.

 Ham

-LSVT LOUD®, SPEAK OUT!®, and Pitch Limiting Voice Treatment
+12. Offer LSVT LOUD®, SPEAK OUT!®, or Pitch Limiting Voice Treatment

-LSVT LOUD is a treatment program that focuses on high phonatory effort to think loud and speak loud in order to increase vocal intensity.
+LSVT LOUD increases vocal intensity by focusing on high phonatory effort to think loud and speak loud.

-SPEAK OUT! emphasizes that patients speak with intent to increase vocal intensity, clarity, and thinking processes.
+SPEAK OUT! emphasizes that patients speak with intent to produce a stronger, clearer voice.

-Pitch Limiting Voice Treatment (PLVT) emphasizes speaking loud and low to increase vocal intensity without excessive pitch or hypertension of laryngeal muscles.
-The University that developed PLVT sells an app meant to enhance the treatment.
+And Pitch Limiting Voice Treatment (PLVT) teaches patients to speak loud and low to increase vocal intensity without excessive pitch or hypertension of laryngeal muscles.

-For summaries of these treatment programs, see LSVT LOUD® vs SPEAK OUT!® vs PLVT.
+To learn more about these treatments, read LSVT LOUD® vs SPEAK OUT!® vs PLVT.

 For more phonation exercises and materials, visit our shop.

-EMST and IMST are recommended for patients with significant weakness who have speech that is incomprehensible because they run out of breath.
+RMST is recommended for patients with significant respiratory weakness whose speech is unintelligible because they run out of breath.

-EMST and IMST training typically involve specially designed one-way valves that only open and allow airflow when a certain threshold of effort is reached.
+EMST and IMST use handheld devices that a patient exhales or inhales forcefully into.
+The device offers resistance, only opening and allowing airflow when a certain threshold of effort is reached.

-Examples are the EMST 150™, which is pictured above, and the POWERbreathe® Medic.
+Examples are the EMST 150™ (pictured above) and the POWERbreathe® Medic.

 Encourage your patient to sit upright to improve breath support for speech.

-Position yourself, materials, communication partners, etc. to encourage an upright posture.
+Position yourself, materials, communication partners, etc. in a way that facilitates an upright posture.

 Patient Instructions:

 - Put one hand on your stomach and your other hand on your chest.
-Feel your stomach rise and fall with each breath.
-Continue for one minute.
+Feel your stomach rise and fall with each inhale and exhale.
+Repeat for one minute.

 - When you breathe in: Your stomach pushes out.
 The hand on your chest should remain still.